-The application was lodged by Hosaf a division of PG Bison (Pty) Limited trading as Hosaf, the sole producer of PET within SACU.
+The application was lodged by PFG Building Glass, a division of PG Group (Pty) Ltd the sole producer of unframed glass mirrors within the SACU.

-The Applicant alleges that the expiry of the duties would likely lead to the recurrence of dumping and the recurrence of material injury.
-The Applicant submitted sufficient evidence and established a prima facie case to enable the Commission to arrive at a reasonable conclusion that a sunset review investigation should be initiated.
+The Applicant alleges that the expiry of the duty would likely lead to the continuation or recurrence of dumping and the recurrence of material injury.
+The Applicant submitted sufficient evidence and established a prima facie case to enable the Commission to arrive at a reasonable conclusion that a sunset review investigation of the anti-dumping duty on unframed glass mirrors originating in or imported from Indonesia be initiated.